rohsyl/github-auto-release/README.md

 Set the **Content type** to `application/json`.

+Set the **Secret** with a nice random token.
+And don't forget it because we need it for configure the app.

 Set **Which events would you like to trigger this webhook?** to `releases` only.

 Check the **Active** checkbox and save.